kabojnk/latin-inflector/README.md

 # What It Can Do

 Best to just check the commits for the most up-to-date info.
-As of right now, all that this utility can do is conjugate 1st conjugation, active voice verbs.
-The output is JSON.
+Right now, this tool can:

+* Inflect all verb regular conjugations (including 3rd conjugation —iō, defective, and deponent verbs)
+* Provide JSON output for said inflections

 # Roadmap

 Ideally, this utility will grow to the point where it can do the following:

-* Conjugate all verbs based on conjugation rules specified in JSON.
+* Conjugat irregular verbs
 * Inflect other Latin words (in order of priority: nouns, adjectives and adverbs)
 * Provide formatted output of the inflections via a format config file (most likely a .json file with various options).